kokonutzlabs/kokonutzlabs/README.md

 # Greetings

-I am a junior IT major with a career focus in **cybersecuirty - digital forensics**.
+I am a junior IT major with a career focus on **cybersecuirty - digital forensics**.
 My professional objective is to apply technical and analytical skills to both **secure and optimize warehouse operations**, while also contributing to investigative and forensic efforts that support crime prevention.
 I aim to bridge operational technology, data analysis, and security to improve efficiency, integrity, and resilience in production environments.

 ## Work Experience
 ### **Flue Cured Tobacco Growers - Warehouse Operations & IT Support**
 *2017-2022*
-##### Worked in a large scale tobacco textile warehouse, gaining hands on experience across multiple operational roles, including **ticketing, scalehouse, and shipping/logisitics**.
+##### Worked in a large scale tobacco textile warehouse, gaining hands-on experience across multiple operational roles, including **ticketing, scalehouse, and shipping/logistics**.
 Key responsibilities and achievements include:
 ###### * Entered, maintained, and validated shipment and inventory data using SAP ERP (Systems, Applications, and Products in Data Processing)
 ###### * Recorded inbound and outbound truckloads, box-level inventory, and warehouse storage data